HealthyLife-HealthyPlanet

 So it’s only natural to be confused and completely understandable for you to be asking yourself the question of whether or not you should be spending your hard earned money on food supplements.

-Now you can add me to the list of places giving you their 2 cents worth.
+Now you can add me to the list of people and places giving you their 2 cents worth.
 So why should you read on and take my advice?
 Simply put, I am backing up my opinion with solid scientific evidence and research studies.
 Plus I urge you to question what I say and read the studies yourself.
-Don’t take my word for it; prove it to yourself.
+Don't take my word for it; prove it to yourself.

 The first study I looked at was "The Vitamins and Lifestyle Study" (Pocobelli et al, American Journal of Epidemiology, 170: 472-483, 2009).